Question 1: Do I need to have a bachelor’s degree to apply?

 Question 2: Do you require a minimum GPA to apply?

 None.
 However, a history of ongoing community service/involvement is an essential consideration for admission to our program, and the more hours you have, the more competitive your application will be.
-Those without community service/involvement or patient contact will not be eligible for consideration.
+Those without community service/involvement will not be eligible for consideration.

 No, we do not accept transfer students.